-Anthony's experience with wine started as a child, growing up on the family vineyard in the St Emilion region of Bordeaux.
-After studying viticulture and oenology, he held a number of posts including 'chef de culture' at various prestigious Bordeaux chateaux.
+Anthony's experience with wine started on the family vineyard in St Emilion.
+After studying viticulture and oenology, he held a number of posts including 'chef de culture' at prestigious Bordeaux chateaux.

-In 2011, he became an independent consultant - advising wine estates on both the left and right banks of Bordeaux and abroad on all aspects of vineyard management from a technical audit before purchase to utilising new technologies such as drones.
+Since 2011, he has been an independent consultant - advising wine estates on both the left and right banks of Bordeaux and abroad on all aspects of vineyard management from a technical audit before purchase to utilising new technologies such as drones.

-Anthony has a natural affinity with the land and with the vines along with a strong interest in technology and how it can enhance viticulture and wine making.
-As a result, he is driven by how best to balance nature and technology in the pursuit of excellence.
-With his feet firmly in Bordeaux tradition, he always has an eye to the future and he has well-grounded points of view on how best to ensure that the vineyard is truly sustainable in the broadest sense and for the long term.
+Anthony has a natural affinity with the land and the vines along with a strong interest in technology and how it can enhance viticulture and wine making.
+He is driven by how best to balance nature and technology in the pursuit of excellence.
+With his feet firmly in Bordeaux tradition, he always has an eye to the future and he has well-grounded points of view on how best to ensure that the vineyard is truly sustainable for the long term.

 "Experience is important, but an affinity with the land and intuition for winemaking really make that all important difference.
 I am excited about helping Château George 7 develop its true potential and our approach is simple - the greatest respect for the vines and for the terroir combined with attention to detail in the vineyard and in the winery."

-Originally from Dax in Eastern France, Bruno became interested in wine at a young age and so studying oenology was a natural step after gaining his first degree in Biology and Earth Sciences at the University of Bordeaux.
+Originally from Dax in Eastern France, Bruno's interest in wine started young and so studying oenology was a natural step after getting his first degree in Biology and Earth Sciences at the University of Bordeaux.

 His first professional experience was at Le Bon Pasteur, a Michel Rolland property in the renowned Pomerol appellation on the Right Bank.
-In order to further complete his training, he went to Argentina to work at a number of wineries and on his return to France, he joined the Rolland Laboratory where he discovered a passion for wine consultancy.
-He realised in 2001 that this was the profession he really wanted to pursue.
+He then worked in Argentina at a number of wineries and on his return, he joined the Rolland Laboratory where he discovered a passion for wine consultancy.

 "Helping a new estate develop their wine profile - to be the best the terroir offers - is always satisfying.
 Our mission at Château George 7 is a wine that captures the essence of the exciting potential of Fronsac today: fruit-forward, fresh with a touch of minerality from the limestone plateau along with great structure that is not over-bearing.
 The result is an elegance and length of finish with silky tannins that we hope you will enjoy. "

 I have lived and worked in France for over 25 years.
-After a career at a global consulting company in Paris and then Nice and with the family having flown the nest, I felt that the time had come to follow my passion.
+After a career at a global consulting company in Paris then Nice, and with the family having flown the nest, I felt that the time had come to follow my dream.
 I started studying WSET (Wine and Spirits Education Trust) wine courses and travelled to Bordeaux to explore the city and its appellations.